Lampe Reclame No. 1250

 This is an Aladdin model 12 oil pot lamp that has been modified for use

 as a shelf lamp and was also used in two hanging lamps, Lyre Suspenion No. 1254 and Lampe suspension N0.
 1274.
-These nickel plated lamps are fitted
+The earliest found version came with a London model 11 burner.
+Most of these lamps are nickel plated lamps are fitted

 Though it is not officially documented, it appears that the Aladdin